0xPlaygrounds/rig/rig-neo4j/README.md

 This companion crate implements a Rig vector store based on Neo4j Graph database.
 It uses the [neo4rs](https://github.com/neo4j-labs/neo4rs) crate to interact with Neo4j.
 Note that the neo4rs crate is a work in progress and does not yet support all Neo4j features.
 Further documentation on Neo4j & vector search integration can be found on the [neo4rs docs](https://neo4j.com/docs/cypher-manual/current/indexes/semantic-indexes/vector-indexes/).

+## Prerequisites

+The GenAI plugin is enabled by default in Neo4j Aura.

+The plugin needs to be installed on self-managed instances.
+This is done by moving the neo4j-genai.jar file from /products to /plugins in the Neo4j home directory, or, if you are using Docker, by starting the Docker container with the extra parameter --env NEO4J_PLUGINS='["genai"]'.
+For more information, see Operations Manual → Configure plugins.

 ## Usage